waterholeforum/docs/formatting.md

 use Waterhole\Formatter\Context;
 use s9e\TextFormatter\Parser;

-Extend\Formatter::parsing(function (Parser $parser, string &$text, Context $context) {
+Extend\Formatter::parsing(function (Parser $parser, string &$text, ?Context $context) {
     $parser->disablePlugin('BBCodes');
 });
 ```

 Here you can perform [runtime configuration](https://s9etextformatter.readthedocs.io/Getting_started/Runtime_configuration/) on the parser, or make manual alterations to the `$text` before it is parsed.

-The `$context` parameter provides information about the context in which the text is being parsed.
+The `$context` parameter may provide information about the model and user for which the text is being parsed.

 ## Rendering